chatwoot/docs/docs/user-guide/features/reports/overview.md

 It shows the number of agents in online, busy and offline status.

+### Conversation traffic

+The conversation traffic heatmap shows what times of the day are the busiest for the last seven days.
+Each cell represents the number of conversations received as a color shade; hovering over a cell will show the number of conversations received for that hour of the day.

 ### Conversations by agents

 This is an agent level conversation metric.
 This metric shows the number of open and unattended conversations for each agents in the account.